What is Vaccine Hesitancy?

 Image: A Model of Vaccine Hesitancy

-The model in the image above is referred to as the 3Cs models, it illustrates key factors that are associated with vaccine hesitancy:
+The model in the image above is referred to as the 3Cs models, it illustrates key factors associated with vaccine hesitancy.

 The low prevalence of vaccine preventable diseases (due to the success of vaccination) means that the risks associated with infectious diseases are perceived by some as being low, therefore the reasons for vaccination are not apparent.